michaelmosmann/silk/userguide/services.md

 `login`) and thereby becoming dependent upon the implementing class (and code artefact it is contained within) the service abstraction created (here `Service`) is used.
-Continuing the above example a user of the _login_ service asks for a `Service<Status,LoginCredentials`.
+Continuing the above example a user of the _login_ service asks for a `Service<LoginCredentials,Status`.
 This can be a constructor parameter or in the case of another service also a parameter of another service method.

 A user of the login service could look like this:
 {% highlight java %}
 class LoginController {

-	private Service<Status,LoginCredentials> loginService;
+	private Service<LoginCredentials,Status> loginService;
 	/* constructor etc. */
 	void login(/* ... */) {
 		Status s = loginService.exec(new LoginCredentials(user, password));